iot-onboarding/mudmaker/README.md

 ## Requirements

 This tool has been tested with PHP 8.3, php-zip, as well as composer with chillerlan/php-qrcode, using Apache 2.
+For pretty printing of access lists, mudpp must be installed and exposed at /mudrest/mudpp.

 ### mud-visualizer submodule